 This is the code:

-Next step is to start the serial connection.
+The next step is to start the serial connection.
 Also, we want to communicate with the computer.
-For that we can use the Serial class.
+For that, we can use the Serial class.

-We can put these two calls in an initialization functions that has to be called only once at start.
+We can put these two calls in an initialization function that has to be called only once at the start.

-this is the code that starts serial connection to the Bluetooth module and to the computer:
+this is the code that starts the serial connection to the Bluetooth module and to the computer:

 Until now we have initialized and started the serial connections to the Bluetooth module and the computer.
-Next step is to relay the data.
+The next step is to relay the data.
 To do this we have to read from one end and send it to the other and vice versa.

 We also have to do this periodically, so we will pack this in a function that is called directly from the Arduino main loop:

 This is all for now.
-All that is left is to call initBluetooth() from the setup() function and updateSerial() from the loop() function in the main ino.
+All that is left is to call initBluetooth() from the setup() function and, updateSerial() from the loop() function in the main ino file.